Halo Infinite Operations Case Study

 How Players Level Up Using the Reward Track

-When a player selects an item on the reward track, they can add some multiple of 1000 experience points to their operation so that the
+When a player selects an item on the reward track, they can add some multiple of 1000 experience points to their operation so that the rewards at the selected level are unlocked.
+Upon selecting an unowned item, the "Level Up" option is made visible on the helpbar and after a second click, pressing the A button or hitting Enter will trigger the Level Up pop up to appear.

 For premium Battle Passes, the following pop-up is shown:

-them even if a premium item is selected.
+For players who have not yet purchased their operation, only the free rewards up through the level of the selected item will be unlocked for them even if a premium item is selected.
 If a free operation is later upgraded, all of the premium rewards that weren't previously collected are unlocked.
-Players are provided the option to upgrade their free operation when they confirm their level up purchase.
+Players are provided the option to upgrade their free operation when they confirm their level-up purchase.

 Owned Rewards